Before I became a Christian, I thought I was a Christian!

 I started out on the four hour journey to return home, as the presence of the Spirit of God continued to speak to my spirit.
 I don’t remember driving the trip at all.
 All I know is that suddenly I was startled to discover that I had driven for about three hours and I was about to re-enter my home state.
 Feeling exhausted, I crossed the border and pulled over to rest for about forty-five minutes before continuing to my home.

 When I arrived at home, I found a bible and began to experience another new and delightful sensation.
 The words that I was reading were somehow like the most delicious food I had ever eaten.
 I couldn’t get enough of them!
 I didn’t want to ever stop reading it.
 The very same bible that I had spent many hours trying to figure out in the past had suddenly become a seemingly endless fountain of excitement, personally relevant understanding, and satisfaction to my soul.

 Looking Past The Messenger To The Author Of The Message

 It was not the persuasion of man that brought me to that place on that day, rather, it was the persuasion of the Holy Spirit that urged me to continue forward to personally apprehend the gift of God’s salvation for my soul.

 Being saved is not about being a religious fanatic or going around with a “holier than thou attitude.”
-It is really supposed to be about who you are and who you have become and who you are becoming through the power of the Holy Spirit in your life.
+It is really supposed to be more about worshiping God and discovering how to access the power of the Holy Spirit in your life.